littlematch59/youownme_wzy/README.md

 # youownme_wzy
-# Android homework
+Android homework
-# author: Mady
+author: Mady
+Java
-# This is an app developed for bookkeeping
+This is an app developed for bookkeeping,welcome to star and fork me.